tommiahonen/ais-simulator/README.md

 Another issue on Windows is that if you are running also running Docker Desktop and you try to connect from the client to url http://localhost:8040/ then the JVM will throw the following Exception `java.net.SocketException: Protocol family not supported`.

-One way to get around this seems to be to make the query to http://[your host computer name]:8040/ instead e.g. http://desktop-25pafta:8040/
+One way to get around this seems to be to make the query to http://[your host computer name]:8040/ instead.
+So you could use e.g. http://desktop-25pafta:8040/ if your host computer was named `desktop-25pafta`.